CCA Mental Health and Counseling Services

 School supplies used in math , geometry or science toned in blue

-If you have questions about creating a BetterMynd account or would like assistance in doing so, please contact [email protected] or 303-360-4771.
+If you have questions about TimelyCare or would like assistance in accessing its services, please email [email protected] or call 303-360-4771.

 If You Are Experiencing a Mental Health Crisis: